 What is Arianne?

-Arianne is a multiplayer online games framework and engine to develop turn based and real time games.
+Arianne comprises a multiplayer online games framework and engine to develop turn based and real time games, and the various games which use it.

-Our reference client engines are coded using Java and the C language in order to achieve maximum portability.
+Our reference engines are coded using Java in order to achieve maximum portability.

 Since the beginning, the key concept at the heart of Arianne's development has been KISS: Keep it simple, stupid!